jazzycamel/PyMyLabel/README.md

     $ python configure.py

-This will use SIP to generate the necessary wrapper C/C++ wrapper code and will create Makefile's for the library itself and the wrapper.
+This will use SIP to generate the necessary C/C++ wrapper code and will create Makefile's for the library itself and the wrapper.

 Now you can build and install the library: